 Leave the dinner plate for your salad greens ( see above) and swap the salad plate for the main course.
-It doesn’t matter whether your vegetarian or a flexitarian, the majority of the food eat should be plants.
+It doesn’t matter whether you’re vegetarian or a flexitarian, the majority of the food on the plate should be plants.
 So make the simple swap to enjoy a healthy Thanksgiving.

 Cut the Fluff